Time zone based on longitude

 zd, an alphabetical

-zltr, and a string,
+zltr, and a character vector,

 with the complete zone description and alphabetical zone indicator